blaskocode/FinSight-AI/finsight-ai_tasks.md

 4. **Document as you go**: Don't leave it to the end
 5. **Focus on demo**: What will look impressive?
 6. **Keep it explainable**: Every recommendation needs "because"

 ---

+## 🐛 Post-Launch Bug Fixes & Improvements

+### Nov 7, 2024 - AI Chat Improvements

+#### Bug Fix: Savings Growth Rate Not Recognized ✅
+**Status**: Fixed
+**Issue**: AI chat was returning "not enough data" for savings growth rate queries even when the metric was available in persona signals.

+**Root Cause**:
+- System prompt in `chatService.ts` was missing `savingsGrowthRate` from Financial Metrics section
+- Only `savingsRate` was included, but these are two different metrics:
+  - `savingsRate` = percentage of income saved
+  - `savingsGrowthRate` = percentage change in savings balance over time

+**Resolution**:
+- Added `savingsGrowthRate` to signals summary in `createSystemPrompt()` function
+- Updated Metric Mappings to distinguish between the two metrics
+- Files updated: `backend/ai/chatService.ts`, `backend/ai/chatService.js`

+**Testing**:
+- ✅ Verified with Savings Builder user `user-1762524842144-eerpuiw61` (23.45% growth rate)
+- ✅ Verified with Subscription Heavy user `user-1762493515018-cseak508b` (correctly returns "not enough data" when no savings data exists)

+#### UI Improvement: Persona-Agnostic Suggested Questions ✅
+**Status**: Fixed
+**Issue**: Chat suggested questions were hardcoded for "High Utilization" persona, showing incorrect questions for other personas (e.g., Savings Builder users seeing "Why am I in the High Utilization persona?").

+**Resolution**:
+- Changed "Why am I in the High Utilization persona?" → "What does my persona mean?"
+- Changed "How can I improve my credit utilization?" → "How can I improve my financial health?"
+- File updated: `frontend/src/components/ChatWindow.tsx`

+**Impact**: Suggested questions now work correctly for all 5 personas.

+---